1996 Odwalla E. coli outbreak: Outbreak

 On October 30, 1996, health officials from the state of Washington informed Odwalla that they had found a link between an outbreak of the E. coli O157:H7 bacterium and a batch of Odwalla's fresh apple juice produced on October 7.
-This was confirmed on November 5, and may have resulted from using rotten fruit; one account tells of fruit being used that was highly decayed.
-Another possible source of contamination was fallen apples ("grounders"), that had come into contact with animal feces and not been properly cleaned.
+This was confirmed on November 5 and may have resulted from using rotten fruit; one account tells of fruit being used that was highly decayed.
+Another possible source of contamination was fallen apples ("grounders") that had come into contact with animal feces and had not been properly cleaned.
 Confirmation that the bacteria came from outside the factory was provided when an inspection on November 15 found no evidence of E. coli contamination in the facility.
 The outbreak came as a surprise as the plant had been inspected by the FDA three months earlier, and Odwalla supervisors were not aware that the E. coli bacteria could grow in acidic, chilled apple juice.
 Based on a recommendation from the FDA, on October 30, Odwalla's Chief Executive Officer Stephen Williamson voluntarily recalled 13 products which contained apple juice from about 4,600 stores.
-Carrot and vegetable juices were also recalled the following day as a precautionary measure, since they were processed on the same line.
+Carrot and vegetable juices were also recalled the following day as a precautionary measure since they were processed on the same line.
 The recall cost the company $6.5 million and took around 48 hours to complete, with almost 200 trucks being dispatched to collect the recalled products.
 Odwalla opened a website and a call center to handle consumer questions about the recall.

-As a result of the outbreak, 16-month-old Anna Gimmestad of Greeley, Colorado, died from kidney failure, and more than 60 people became sick.
+As a result of the outbreak, 16-month-old Anna Gimmestad of Greeley, Colorado died from kidney failure, and more than 60 people became sick.
 Fourteen children were hospitalized with hemolytic-uremic syndrome, a severe kidney and blood disorder, and were, according to doctors, "likely to have permanent kidney damage and other lasting problems".
-In consequence, Odwalla stock fell by forty percent and sales of its products dropped by ninety percent.
+In consequence, Odwalla stock fell by forty percent, and sales of its products dropped by ninety percent.
 The company laid off 60 workers, and, at the end of the fiscal year, posted a loss of $11.3 million.